mlowijs/gamectl/README.md

-# Gamectl
+# Gamerun
 Tools for running games on Linux handheld devices.

-Currently, `gamectl` assumes an AMD APU, the KDE desktop environment and the availability of `ryzenadj`.
+Currently, `gamerun` assumes an AMD APU, the KDE desktop environment and the availability of `ryzenadj`.
-Because some of the operations `gamectl` executes are privileged, `gamectl` should be run SUID root.
+Because some of the operations `gamerun` executes are privileged, `gamerun` should be run SUID root.

 ## Usage
-`gamectl` is used as a wrapper around launching games on Linux.
+`gamerun` is used as a wrapper around launching games on Linux.
 It can be used stand-alone, or in Steam's launch options.
 After the game exits, values for certain options can be restored.

 ```
-usage: gamectl <options> -- <command>
+usage: gamerun <options> -- <command>

 -e <epp>    Set Energy Performance Preference
 -g <fps>    Enable Gamescope with specified max FPS